 Managers should not ask questions about an applicant's gender identity.
-If an individual chooses to mention this during the interview, they should be informed that the school supports trans employees and assured that the disclosure will have no bearing on the outcome of the interview, will not be revealed outside the interview room or noted on the interview record.
+If anindividual chooses to mention this during the interview, they should be informed that the school supports trans employees and assured that the disclosure will have no bearing on the outcome of the interview, will not be revealed outside the interview room or noted on the interview record.

-There is a separate policy in relation to trans people which includes additional advice in relation to the recruitment process and personnel records.
-This can be found on the Schools Portal here
+There is a separate policy in relation to trans people which includes additional advicein relation to the recruitment process and personnel records.
+This can be found onthe Schools Portal html/

-19.5 Conducting the Interview
+19.1 Conducting the Interview